 Nepal—Community, Technology, and Sustainability

-Nancy Erbstein is an Assistant Research Professor in the Department of Human Ecology.
+Nancy Erbstein is an Associate Professor in Residence in the School of Education and Academic Assistant to the Vice Provost and Associate Chancellor, Global Affairs.
 Her own undergraduate study abroad experience in Nepal led her to pursue a second major in South Asian Studies and several years of work there.
 Her experience laid the foundation for her subsequent research and practice promoting youth civic engagement among typically under-represented populations.
 Having focused much of her more recent career on California youth well-being, she is thrilled to again pursue collaboration with Nepalese youth, NGOs and researchers.

 Jonathan London is an Associate Professor in the Department of Human Ecology/ Community and Regional Development.
 His research focuses on the impacts of environmental hazards on disadvantaged communities and the ways in which these communities organize to address these challenges.
 London’s study abroad experience in the Brazilian Amazon, early career work in Nepal, and current experiences in diverse California communities inspire him to create learning opportunities for students to explore intercultural, collaborative and solutions-oriented research.